MERG-DEV/CANMIOfirmware/README.md

 # CANMIOfirmware

-The Universal firmware for CANMIO, CANBIP, CANFLIMIO E/F/FF/O and CANVxxxxx boards with PIC18F25K80 and PIC18F26K80 processors and 16MHz clocks.
+The firmware for CANMIO, CANBIP and other compatible hardware such as CANFLIMIO E/F/FF/O and CANVxxxxx boards with PIC18F25K80 and PIC18F26K80 processors and 16MHz clocks.

-# Version 3C

-Release version, identical to version 3C Beta 1 except for removal of the Beta flag

-This version uses CBUSLIB version 2M

-# Version 3C beta 1
+# Version 3D beta 2

 See CANMIO wiki page for full details of changes and bug fixes in this version

-Version 3C BETA 1 includes some bug fixes and the option for the user to set a delay between response messages to SoD or NERD.
+Version 3D BETA 1 includes a bug fixe for response to AREQ.
 See the commit comments for full details of the changes.

+This version uses CBUSLIB version 2P

 # Description

-The Universal firmware allows the 16 I/O channels of the CANMIO to be individually configured for:
+The CANMIO firmware allows the 16 I/O channels of the CANMIO to be individually configured for:

   * INPUT digital input (default for all I/O channels on CANMIO and channels 9 to 16 on CANBIP)
   * OUTPUT including relays (default for channels 1 to 8 on CANBIP)